The Richest People in the World in 2022

 Top 10 Richest People in the World

-Tesla delivered nearly one million vehicles globally in 2021.
-Despite facing a computer chip shortage, Tesla deliveries rose 87% year-over-year.
+Despite supply chain bottlenecks, Tesla delivered a record number of vehicles globally in the first quarter of 2022.
 Musk, who is also CEO and chief engineer of SpaceX, plans to send the largest rocket ever built into orbit in 2022.
 It spans 119 meters tall.

-With a net worth of $168 billion, Jeff Bezos falls in second place.
-Bezos is the only billionaire in the top 10 to see a decline in wealth (-$9 billion) over the year.
-Since last March, Amazon shares have risen just 3% in light of weaker earnings and lagging retail performance.
+With a net worth of $129 billion, Jeff Bezos falls in third place.
+Since last March, Amazon shares have fallen almost 30% in light of weaker earnings and lagging retail performance.

 Most notably, Mark Zuckerberg, CEO of Meta (formerly Facebook) fell off the top 10 for the first time since 2016.
 Meta shares plunged after reporting the first-ever drop in global daily active users since 2004.

 Among the 10 richest people in the world, here’s who saw their wealth rise the fastest:

 Gautam Adani saw his fortune rise more than any other in this top 10 list.
 Adani heads one of the three largest industrial conglomerates in India.
 In the coming years, Adani plans to invest $70 billion in the renewable energy sector.